 John works with the radio team to create our weekly show, and is helping to build our State of Science Reporting Network.
 He’s also been a long-time guest host on Science Friday.

-He and his wife have four cats, thousands of bees, and a yoga studio in the sleepy Northwest hills of Connecticut.
+He and his wife have three cats, thousands of bees, and a yoga studio in the sleepy Northwest hills of Connecticut.

 John likes building radio collaborations.
 He helped bring together 18 stations across the Northeast to cover environmental issues, which eventually led to the New England News Collaborative, worked with NPR on their Collaborative Coverage Project, and with the national talk program America Amplified.